 We recruit & train Ugandan college graduates to provide 2 years of capacity building support for head teachers and School Management Committees at each new school (& other public schools, too).

 The school becomes a source of pride and acts as a catalyst for change throughout the entire community.

-As of May 2016, Building Tomorrow has opened 32 fully operational schools in rural East Africa, providing enough learning space for over 10,000 students and counting.
+As of the end of 2018, Building Tomorrow has opened 54 fully operational schools in rural East Africa, providing enough learning space for over 11,400 students and counting.
 Through our Building Tomorrow Fellows program, we we have enrolled over 15,111 formerly out-of-school children back in school.
 All in all, through our primary school construction and Building Tomorrow Fellows program extending their reach beyond just Building Tomorrow Primary Schools to existing government schools, Building Tomorrow serves 63,709 students each and every day.
 We continue to push towards completing our Educate51k plan as part of the Clinton Global Initiative, a five year, $12 million plan to provide a safe, local, permanent, quality and supportive learning environment for an additional 50,980 children across Uganda.
 And everyday we work to achieve our vision of a world where every child with a desire to learn has a safe, permanent and local place to do so.

 One hundred percent of what you donate will be combined with other funds to build safe, permanent and local schools in rural East Africa.

 One of the best ways to help our cause is by donating a small gift on a recurring basis.
 As little as $4 a month can make a huge impact in the life of a child in Sub-Saharan Africa.